-On 28 November, in the framework of a two-day symposium on "War in Cities", the ICRC, the International Institute for Strategic Studies (IISS) and the Swiss Federal Department of Foreign Affairs (FDFA) hosted an expert panel at the Humanitarium.
-The panelists discussed the major challenges posed by current military operations conducted in urban environments and reflected about measures that need to be taken to reduce the human cost.
-The discussion particularly focused on how urban warfare affects cities and society as a whole, as well as the role architecture plays in contributing to rebuild a sense of identity among affected populations.
+On 28 November, as part of a two-day symposium entitled "War in Cities", the International Committee of the Red Cross (ICRC), the International Institute for Strategic Studies (IISS) and the Swiss Federal Department of Foreign Affairs (FDFA) held an expert panel discussion at the at the Humanitarium.
+The panelists discussed the major challenges posed by military operations in urban environments today and reflected on measures that needed to be taken to reduce the cost to human life and livelihoods.
+The discussion focused on how conflict affected cities and society as a whole, and the role architecture plays in urban warfare.

 - Peter Maurer, President of the ICRC

 - Pascale Baeriswyl, State Secretary of the Federal Department of Foreign Affairs, FDFA